saulo-chaves/MHT_MET_MM/README.md

-# Application of linear mixed models for multiple harvests-sites trials analyses in perennial plant breeding
+# Application of linear mixed models for multiple harvest/site trials analyses in perennial plant breeding

-This page's data and R scripts refer to the paper (In Review).
+This page's data and R scripts refer to the paper https://doi.org/10.1007/s11295-022-01576-5.
 Feel free to use it and contact me if there are any issues.

 This pages has two folders: